-preparing for this 'seismic shift'?
-How are organizations re-thinking their business strategy in order to stay relevant in an ever-changing market?
-Creative destruction, a term coined by Joseph Schumpeter in 1942, describes the process of industrial mutation which new technologies, new kinds of products, in 1942, describes the process of industrial mutation which new technologies, new kinds of products, new methods of production and new means of distribution make old ones obsolete, forcing existing companies to quickly adapt to a new environment or fail.
+e are living in a time of unprecedented technological change that will have massive implications for how we work, live and interact with one another.
+Global mega trends such as climate change, changing demographics and population growth, rapid urbanization and globalization mean it is impossible for current economic models to remain stable or continue growing without radical, adaptive change.
+It is no longer acceptable for organisations to emit excessive greenhouse gasses, damage human health (and the health of other species) through plooution, clutter our oceans with plastic or ignore abuses of human rights. .
+We need a transition to a more sustainable, ethical and circular model.
+But how many organisations are adequately preparing for this 'seismic shift'?
+How are organisations rethinking their business strategy in order to stay relevant in an everchanging market?
+Creative destruction, a term coined by Joseph Schumpeter in 1942, describes the process of industrial mutation which new technologies, new kinds of products, new methods of production and new means of distribution make old ones obsolete, forcing existing companies to quickly adapt to a new environment or fail.
 Technology is changing business and this can help deliver a more sustainable business model.
-Think about how on-line streaming and ondemand entertainment has changed the way we consume TV entertainment.
+Think about how online streaming and on-demand entertainment has changed the way we consume TV entertainment.
 Blockbuster CEO's once passed up the opportunity to buy Netflex for only \$50m and 14 years on it had a market valuation of \$32.9 billion and over 50million subscribers of its paid service